bobpeers/Alteryx_SDK_Credentials/README.md

 # Alteryx_SDK_Credentials
-Alteryx tool to retrieve saved credentials from Windows Credentials Manager
+Alteryx tool to retrieve saved credentials from Windows Credentials Manager.
+This avoids the issue of having hard coded usernames and password in workflows for use in APIs for example.

 ## Installation
 Download the yxi file and double click to install in Alteyrx.
 The tool will be installed in the __Developer__ category.